Maxim Rudometkin

 Maxim Gavrilovich Rudometkin (also Rudomyotkin; Максим Гаврилович Рудомёткин; c.
-1818 – last seen in 1877) was the leader of the Spiritual Christian Molokan Jumpers Pryguny (Прыгуны : Jumpers, Leapers) in Erivan Governorate, Imperial Russia.
-Later his followers were called Maksimisty.
+1818 – last seen in 1877) was the leader of one tribe of Spiritual Christian Pryguny (Прыгуны : Jumpers, Leapers) in Erivan Governorate, Imperial Russia.
+His followers were nicknamed Maksimisty.

-In 1928, in Los Angeles, his writings were collectively published with four other Spiritual Christians from Russia as a Russian religious text titled Kniga solntse, dukh i zhizn (Book of the Sun, Spirit and Life), placed next to the Russian Synodal Bible on the altar table of the majority of all Molokan Jumper congregations.
+His writings were first published in Los Angeles in 1915, and collectively published in 1928 with four other Spiritual Christians from Russia as a Russian religious text titled Kniga solntse, dukh i zhizn (Book of the Sun, Spirit and Life), soon placed next to the Russian Synodal Bible on the altar table of the majority of all Prygun congregations to convert them to the "new ritual" of Maksim.

 Early life

 He was born in the village of Algasovo, Tambov Governorate, central Russia (c.
 1818 – 1822).
-At the age of eight, according to a letter written by him to his followers, his parents forsook the Orthodox faith Russian Orthodox Church and joined the Spiritual Christian Molokan (sectarian) faith.
-At sometime during the years 1838 and 1842, the Rudomyotkin family moved to the South Caucasus during a period of massive resettlement of undesirable (non-Orthodox) heretics to the periphery of the Russian Empire where he played a major role in the founding of a new movement within Molokanism, later called the Molokan Jumpers Pryguny.
-Most of his adherents resettled from the Molochna River area, Novorossiya (New Russia, South Ukraine) and from Central Russia to colonize the South Caucasus.
+At the age of eight, according to a letter written by him to his followers, his parents forsook the Orthodox faith Russian Orthodox Church and apparently joined a Spiritual Christian Molokan (malakan) faith, which he would later oppose.
+Maxim Rudometkin At sometime during the years 1838 and 1842, the Rudomyotkin family moved to the South Caucasus during a period of massive resettlement of undesirable (non-Orthodox) heretics to the periphery of the Russian Empire where he played a major role in the founding of a new movement within Spiritual Christianity later called the Maksimisty.
+In the 1840s many of his adherents resettled among other heterodox tribes from the Molochna River area, Novorossiya (New Russia, South Ukraine) and from Central Russia to colonize the Southern Caucasus to populate this newly acquired boundary territory with ethnic Russians.

 The Rudomyotkin family eventually settled in the village of Nikitino in 1842, Erivan Governorate, renamed Fioletovo in 1936, where he along with his wife, Maria Feodorovna Halopova, raised three boys, Ermolai, Alexei and Vassya.
 He prophesied of the apocalypse often, and as his reputation grew he was given the leadership role (presviter, presbyter) by L.P.
 Sokoloff.
 An eyewitness account reports the ceremony was performed by the laying on of hands by Sokoloff with a blessing of the Holy Spirit.